X-Lab-CN/introduce/_publications/2021-03-14-paper-title-number-1.md

 ---
-title: "An Empirical Study of Text Factors and Their Effects on Chinese Writer Identification"
+title: "9.An Empirical Study of Text Factors and Their Effects on Chinese Writer Identification"
 collection: publications
 category: conferences
 permalink: /publication/2021-03-14-paper-title-number-1